Getting a water connection in Bangalore from BWSSB?

 Where to submit these forms?

 These forms are to be submitted to the nearest BWSSB subdivision office.
 It takes around 15 days for the water to be connected since inspection might take a few days.
-Under the Karnataka Guarantee of services, Citizens act the following deadline of service connection is covered by the act.
+Under the Karnataka Guarantee of services, Citizens act, the following deadline of service connection is covered by the act.

-How much water does BWSSB supply?
+How much water does a BWSSB supply?

 The national standard for the city the size of Bangalore is between 150 to 200 liters.